 Heat waves increase demand for electricity as you use air conditioners and fans.
 One thing sure to cool your thoughts: Our system is reliable.
-We work year-round to strengthen the electrical system so you can depend on it when you need it the most.
-That includes times like this week the real feel temperatures approach triple digits.
+We work year-round to strengthen the electrical system so you can depend on it when you need it the most, especially when temperatures near triple digits.

 When Mother Nature cranks up the furnace, you want to know how you can save and how you can stay safe.
 We have you covered on both counts.

 Here are seven ways you can save energy and money this summer:

 - Let nature keep you cool.
 Open windows in your house to create a breeze, if it’s possible for you to do so.
 If it’s cool at night but hot during the day, you can open your windows at night and turn off the air conditioning.
 In the morning, close the windows and blinds and turn the air conditioning back on.